Searching for pet friendly houseplants safe for cats and dogs? Here are 25 beautiful, ASPCA approved pet safe houseplants.

 Bonus – Creeping Charlies are considered an easy to care for houseplant with attractive light green leaves, and can make your home smell heavenly thanks to their small lavender flowers.

-One of the best air purifying house plants according to a 1989 NASA study and one of the easiest plants to care for, you’ll definitely want to add this plant to your pet-friendly shortlist.
+One of the best air purifying house plants according to a 1989 NASA study and an easy plants to care for, you’ll definitely want to add this plant to your pet-friendly shortlist.

 If your cat or dog likes to chomp on your plants though, it’s best to keep this one out of reach as it can cause mild vomiting and diarrhea if ingested regularly.